sojeong2020/Board-Games-App/README.md

-# Game Reviews React App
+# Game Reviews React App   :game_die:

 ## Information

-Backend Repository :
+This is a social game review website where you can read, comment and vote on game reviews. </br>
-Deployed App:
+It is built with React and React-Bootstrap.

 ### How to run project locally